HSF/hsf.github.io/gsoc/guideline.md

 ## Instructions for Adding a New Proposal

- * Option A: email GSoC [administrators](mailto:hsf-gsoc-admin@googlegroups.com) (currently: Andrei Gheata, Antoine Pérus and Javier Cervantes Villanueva)
+ * Option A: email GSoC [administrators](mailto:hsf-gsoc-admin@googlegroups.com) (currently: Andrei Gheata and Antoine Pérus)
  * Option B (via git):
    * fork [git repository](https://github.com/HEP-SF/hep-sf.github.io)
    * add `_gsocproposals/YEAR/proposal_YOURPROJECTyourproposal.md` (look at this example: [`proposal_ROOTspark.md`](https://raw.githubusercontent.com/HSF/hsf.github.io/master/_gsocproposals/2018/proposal_ROOTspark.md))
    * add a front matter as given in this [example](https://raw.githubusercontent.com/HSF/hsf.github.io/master/_gsocprojects/2019/project_HSF.md)
       * Make sure the `year` attribute is correct for your proposal
-   * add an organiation description to the current year folder (if not already done) as given in this [example](https://raw.githubusercontent.com/HSF/hsf.github.io/master/_gsocorgs/2019/cern.md):
+   * add an organization description to the current year folder (if not already done) as given in this [example](https://raw.githubusercontent.com/HSF/hsf.github.io/master/_gsocorgs/2019/cern.md):
       * It can be copied from last year if still valid
+      * Remember that the name of the `organization: YOURORGANIZATION` will need to be referenced in the proposal and for each mentor
       * Add a logo to [images](https://github.com/HSF/hsf.github.io/tree/master/images)
    * update the list of mentors (`gsoc/YEAR/mentors.md`)
       * Follow this format: `YOURNAME [YOUR@MAIL](mailto:YOUR@MAIL) YOURORGANIZATION`
+      * Insert mentor names sorted rather than to the end of the list

    * make a pull request

 **Every proposal must be attached to an organization (e.g. CERN, Fermilab...) and to a project (e.g. ROOT, GeantV...).** If you add your own proposal yourself, be sure add the appropriate `organization` and `project` attributes (not case sensitive) in the *front-matter* section of the proposal.
 See next sections if you need to add a new organization or project but if you use an existing project and organization for your proposal you don't have to do anything else that what was described above.